k11n/konstellation/docs/guide/index.md

 On EKS, Konstellation uses an [Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/features/) for your ingress.
 ALB is a layer 7 load balancer and is capable of terminating SSL/TLS requests.

-With this, SSL certificates are handled securely that they never leave ACM.
-Konstellation needs only a reference to the certificates in order to configure them.
+Because the termination is handled by ALB, Konstellation (or Kubernetes) does not need your certificate nor private key.
+This creates a secure setup since we no longer have to worry about securing Kubernetes' key storage.
+As long as your certificates are stored in ACM, Konstellation needs only a reference to them.

 To use SSL with Konstellation, first ensure your certificate is uploaded into [ACM](https://console.aws.amazon.com/acm/home), then sync certificate references into Kubernetes with: